ProtoXylos/TheNidavellirProject-Free/README.md

 #### **Lobby UI Host Data Transmitted Fix**

 **Problem**:
-In multiplayer lobbies, the `LobbyUI_HostDataTransmitted` function may fail to properly handle the transmission of host data, leading to issues with data synchronization or improper handling of lobby state during host transmissions.
+In multiplayer lobbies, the `LobbyUI_HostDataTransmitted offset(0x1F029F0)` function may fail to properly handle the transmission of host data, leading to issues with data synchronization or improper handling of lobby state during host transmissions.
 This can result in inconsistent or broken lobby behaviors, particularly when transmitting important host-related information.

 **Solution**:
 This patch addresses the issue by modifying the behavior of the `LobbyUI_HostDataTransmitted offset(0x1F029F0)` function to ensure reliable transmission of host data and proper handling of lobby states.
 The solution includes the following: